-Founded as Gadir by the Phoenicians around the VII century BCE, some historians have identified Cadiz with the biblical Tarshish.
+Identified by some historians as the biblical Tarshish, Cadiz was founded as Gadir by the Phoenicians around the VII century BCE.
 In 45 BCE, under Julius Cesar, the city became a Roman municipality.
-On the seaward edge of the labyrinthine Barrio del Pópulo, you can admire the well-preserved remains of a Roman theatre, dating from the late 1st century BCE and, originally, with space for 10,000 spectators.
+On the edge of the labyrinthine Barrio del Pópulo that looks towards the sea, you can admire the well-preserved remains of a Roman theatre, dating from the late 1st century BCE and, originally, with a capacity of 10,000 spectators.

 After the fall of the Roman Empire, the Andalusian city experienced a period of successive invasions by the Vandals, the Byzantines, the Visigoths and finally the Moors, who spread their power throughout southern Spain and beyond between 711 and 1492 CE.
 Their presence in Cadiz, which lasted until 1262, when they were finally ousted by Alphonso X of Castile, left a deep mark on the city’s atmosphere.